ghiscoding/multiple-select-vanilla/README.md

 ### Development / Contributions

-If you wish to contribute to the project, please follow these steps:
+If you wish to contribute to the project, please follow the steps shown below:

-**Note**: this project uses [pnpm workspaces](https://pnpm.io/workspaces), you can install pnpm by following their [installation](https://pnpm.io/installation) or use NodeJS `corepack enable` to run any of the pnpm scripts shown below:
+**Note**: this project uses [pnpm workspaces](https://pnpm.io/workspaces), you can install pnpm by following their [installation](https://pnpm.io/installation) or use NodeJS `corepack enable` to run any of these pnpm scripts.

 1. clone the lib:
    - `git clone https://github.com/ghiscoding/multiple-select-vanilla`